🚀Speed up implementation with hands-on, face-to-face training from the developer.

 }

 The Jube.Sandbox code, which is a project under the Jube solution, will provide the basis for further explanation as follows.
-C# is the recomended Inline Script language.
+C# is the suggested Inline Script language.

 using Jube.Dictionary;